How much does a revolving credit facility cost? A UK SME guide

 Rather than comparing rates in isolation, calculate the total cost based on how you expect to use the facility.

-Step 5: Compare to the alternative What's the cost of not having the facility?
-A missed bulk-buy opportunity, a late payment penalty from HMRC, a supplier relationship damaged by late payment, or lost revenue from being out of stock.
+If there’s a facility fee or drawdown fee, add those to get a total annual cost.
+The question to ask is: what’s the cost of not having the facility?
 If the cost of the facility is lower than the cost of the problem it solves, the economics work.

 Cost red flags to watch for